kendricng/kendric-blog/README.md

 #### Note

-1. if you choose to customize the optin box, you must specify every value.
+1. If you choose to customize the optin box, you must specify every value.
 Failure to do so will break things.
 2. If you want to add a download link, you must specify that the link is of type *download*, like so

 ```yaml